Who are the men that pick for scraps amongst the ruins of the end of history?

 This is what they took from you.

-Look at what they took.
+Look at what they took from us.

 I suppose the other way you can do it is just authoritarianism.

-Singapore, I said it may have said it before, but Lee Kuan Yew looked at England and he says, wow, this is an incredible high trust society.
+Singapore, I said it, may have said it before, but Lee Kuan Yew looked at England and he says, wow, this is an incredible high trust society.

 And he just looked at it and said, we can never have that in Singapore.